WOULD I LIE TO YOU? The Amazing Power of Being Honest in a World That Lies is now available! (See links to order toward the bottom of the page.)

 17. You feel unqualified to parent and answer your kids’ most difficult questions truthfully.

-18. You have a feeling of sobering up to a truth about yourself you didn’t want to see.
+18. You have a feeling of sobering up to a truth about yourself you didn’t want to see, particularly if you are a white person who is new to having honest conversations about race and privilege.

 19. You feel like half your life is just glossing over situations, and you’d like a bit less gloss and more rawness.